Type 2 to Type 2 EV Charging Cable Bundle

 White Easee One charger

-Overall, the Easee One is easy to install for any competent electrician.
-The backplate, casing, terminals and circuitry are all of a good standard.
+Overall, the Easee One is straightforward to install for any competent electrician.
+The backplate, terminals and circuitry are all of a good standard, and the absence of an earth rod requirement keeps the installation neater than many alternatives.

 Easee One design